marcblank/marcblank.github.io/docs/CVE.md

-# Constants, Variables, and Expressions
+# **Constants, Variables, and Expressions**

 *Variables are a new feature in Powerups 3.9 and above and are in "beta", meaning that some issues are to be expected.
 I will fix problems in a timely manner (with any luck); please report issues to me in Discord!*

-## Expressions
+## **Expressions**

-An Expression in Sequencer Powerups is pretty much any kind of mathematical expression using numbers (fixed or floating point), Constants, and Variables, plus Switch values, Gauge values, and Weather values (plus Camera sensor temperature).  *Note that Switch, Gauge, Weather, and Camera values are only available if the appropriate gear is connected!*
+An Expression in Sequencer Powerups is pretty much any kind of mathematical expression using numbers (fixed or floating point), Constants, and Variables, plus Switch values, Gauge values, and Weather values (plus Camera sensor temperature and Dome shutter status).  *Note that Switch, Gauge, Weather, Camera, and Dome values are only available if the appropriate gear is connected!*

 Expressions can be used in various "enhanced" instructions (enhanced in the sense that they accept Expressions in place of numbers), as well as some new instructions like **If** and **Loop While**.
 Enhanced instructions are named with "+" appended to the instruction name (e.g. **Take Exposure +**, **Cool Camera +**, etc).
 So, for example, in **Take Exposure +**, the value of Exposure Time might be `10` or `ExpTime` (assuming `ExpTime` is defined as a Constant or Variable; see below) or even `ExpTime / 3` or a conditional like `if (rgb, ExpTime, ExpTime*2/3)`.
 In the latter case, the "if" predicate takes three arguments: something can be tested for true/false (1/0), a value if "true", and a value if "false".
 Sometime, I'll add a list of valid operators.